 innochecksum [options] file_name

-innochecksum works with compressed pages, and also includes options to analyze leaf pages to estimate how fragmented an index is and how much benefit can be gained from defragmentation.
+innochecksum works with compressed pages, and includes options to analyze leaf pages to estimate how fragmented an index is and how much benefit can be gained from defragmentation.

 innochecksum supports the following options.
 For options that refer to page numbers, the numbers are zero-based.